bcornille/fusion-io/README.md

 1. Set the environment variables FIO_ROOT, FIO_ARCH, FIO_INSTALL_DIR, and PYTHON
   * FIO_ROOT should be set to the directory containing this README file
   * FIO_ARCH should be set to a string describing the build environment (for example "OSX")
   * FIO_INSTALL_DIR should be set to the location where files will be installed.
 Files will be installed under
   $FIO_INSTALL_DIR/include, $FIO_INSTALL_DIR/lib, and
   $FIO_INSTALL_DIR/bin.

-  * The variable PYTHON in the make.inc file should be set to the python executable.
+  * PYTHON should be set to the python executable. for examplye python3 (python2 is close to getting deprecated)
-    For example 'python' or 'python3'

 2. Create and edit the file $FIO_ROOT/install/make.inc.$FIO_ARCH